 Looking for information on how to travel to St Lucia, how to get around and where we stayed – check out my St Lucia overview!
-Read on for tips and ideas on the best beaches and resorts!
+Read on for tips and ideas on the best beaches and resorts in St Lucia!

 Beaches and Resorts

 Even though we chose to stay at an Airbnb villa, there are many beautiful resort hotels on St Lucia.
-Even better, all their beaches are open to the public!
+Even better, all their beaches are free and open to the public!

 The beautiful Windjammer Landing resort was only a 5-10 minute walk from our villa near Rodney Bay.
 We felt a bit cheeky just walking through the fancy gates, past the pool and onto the beach but no one questioned us.
 We were able to use their sun loungers and enjoy the shaded bar with swings!
 There were some cars parked on the side of the road leading up to the resort, so this might be an option if you aren’t within walking distance.